Russell Bowers: Refusal to overturn the 2020 presidential election in Arizona

 In 2022, Bowers ran for the State Senate, as he was being termed out from the State House.
 He lost the Republican primary for the State Senate by a nearly 2-to-1 margin, with the loss being attributed to his resistance to overturning the 2020 presidential election.
 In spite of the loss, Bowers said he had no regrets about his resistance and "would [have done] it again in a heartbeat".

 Personal life

 Bowers is married to Donetta Russell, with whom he has had seven children.

 Bowers is a painter and rancher.
+He is a classically trained artist specializing in watercolor, oil painting, and sculpting, and he has also been involved in the construction and education industries.

-His property was deeply affected by a 2021 fire that ravaged his farm, and burnt his painting studio where much of his work, as well as a significant portion of his legislative papers, was stored.
+In 2021, Bowers's property was deeply affected by a fire that ravaged his farm, and burnt his painting studio where much of his work, as well as a significant portion of his legislative papers, were stored.

 In late January 2021, Bowers announced the death of his daughter, Kacey Rae Bowers at 42, who had been fighting hepatic cancer for a "long period of time."
 Her last weeks were troubled by the presence of Trump supporters, one armed, demonstrating noisily outside Bowers' home.